bobzwik/Quadcopter_SimCon/README.md

 The second purpose is to provide a simple working simulation of the quadcopter's dynamics and a simple controller that can handle position control, and eventualy trajectory generation.

+(The third was to help me learn Python and Git by starting a project and continuously adding to it.)

 ## PyDy Quadcopter

 [PyDy](https://pypi.org/project/pydy/), short for Python Dynamics, is a tool kit made to enable the study of multibody dynamics.
 At it's core is the SymPy [mechanics package](https://docs.sympy.org/latest/modules/physics/mechanics/index.html#vector), which provides an API for building models and generating the symbolic equations of motion for complex multibody systems.